 Make sure that the outer door is held in place while removing the screw so that the door does not fall and become dented or scratched.
+With the spring connected, the door may close with heavy force.
+Without the spring connected, the door may fall with its heavy load.
 The inner door assembly is sharp and could result in minor personal injury.